 Students may declare up to two concentrations in a given degree program.
 Students seeking to declare more than two concentrations will be required to appeal to the dean for approval.
 Students’ diplomas will list the concentrations that they had successfully completed at the time their degrees were conferred.

 Students may not declare additional concentrations after their degrees have been conferred.

 Students may select from the following concentrations:

 Requirements for the Executive Master of Public Administration

 The executive MPA requires completion of nine four-semester-hour courses for a total of 36 units, with a cumulative grade-point average of 3.00 or better in courses taken at Golden Gate University that are applicable to the program’s requirements.
 For further information regarding graduation requirements, see Academic Requirements for Graduate Programs .

 Students are expected to possess proficiency in writing to ensure they can be successful in their course of study.
 Students may meet this requirement by satisfying one of the screening criteria listed under Graduate Writing Proficiency Requirement .

 Law Enforcement and Security Concentration (EMPA-LES) -12 units

-Designed for law enforcement, public and private security professionals, probation and correctional officers, military police and first responders who seek to gain advanced knowledge, critical thinking, as well as operational and managerial skills in their dynamic field.
+Designed for law enforcement, public safety and private security professionals, probation and correctional officers, military police and first responders and front liners who seek to gain advanced knowledge, critical thinking, as well as operational and managerial skills leading and serving diverse, inclusive, equitable, and resilient communities.
 Practitioners will benefit from the core EMPA courses in leadership, organizational development, law budgeting, and research.
-The specialization courses in law enforcement, emergency, and security address issues and cases facing administration and operations in federal, state, municipal, and private agencies.
+The specialization courses in law enforcement, public safety, emergencies and pandemics, use of force, race and justice, community engagement, and security address issues and cases facing federal, state, municipal, nonprofit, and private agencies.